What does First Christian Church believe?

 We think that people, all people, matter.
 It is our responsibility as Christians to love everyone.
 And we demonstrate love in many ways, including:

 1. Open Communion: The Lord’s Supper, also known as Communion or the Eucharist, is celebrated weekly in worship, and is offered to all people who desire to participate.

-2. Believer’s baptism by immersion.
-Although Disciples practice baptism by immersion, other baptism traditions are honored among those who wish to become members by transfer.
-We joyfully celebrate “Parent-Child Dedications” for infants and young children.
-We also welcome our unbaptized friends to participate in all facets of our community.
+2. Believer’s baptism by immersion: Disciples practice baptism by immersion; although, other baptism traditions are honored among those who wish to become members by transfer.
+We joyfully celebrate Child Dedications for infants and young children whose parents or guardians wish to raise their children in the church.

-5. The ministry of believers.
-Both ordained clergy and lay persons lead in worship, service, and spiritual growth.
+5. The ministry of all believers: Both ordained clergy and lay persons lead in worship, service, and spiritual growth.
 There are no systems of hierarchy that preclude those who wish to lead and serve from doing so.

 6. No creed but Christ: We are a non-creedal church who together only confess to follow Jesus Christ.